Shiver Me Timbers (2025 film): Production

 The film was shot over a period of ten days in Edinburgh and its surrounding areas, with special effects combining practical techniques and computer-generated imagery (CGI).

 Release

-The film was premiered in Romford Horror Film Festival on February 28, 2025, and was released on April 1, 2025, under Gravitas Ventures.
+The film premiered at Romford Horror Film Festival on February 28, 2025, and was released on April 1, 2025, under Gravitas Ventures.
+The film was then released in the United Kingdom digitally on June 2 by Reel 2 Reel Films.
 The film has proven to be divisive, inspiring passionate praise from some viewers and sharp criticism from others.
 It has gone on to receive a 2025 Fangoria Chainsaw Awards nomination and won an award at the Romford Horror Film Festival for its tent death scene.
 It also won Best Feature at the inaugural Gorewave Film Festival in Spain.

+Planned sequel

+On December 6, 2025, following the release of a teaser trailer, a sequel, Shiver Me Timbers 2: Chainsaws Are for Children, was announced to be in development, with Mann returning as director and Greer and Mackie reprising their respective roles as Popeye and Olive.
+The project also included Tarzan – reimagined like Popeye as a murderous antagonist – and Betty Boop, the latter having entered the public domain later that month.